Existence and Regularity of Invariant Graphs for Cocycles in Bundles: partial hyperbolicity case: Bundles and bundle maps with uniform properties: part I

-For other types of uniform properties of bundle map such as uniformly $ C^0 $ base-regularity of $ C^0 $ bundle map, base-regularity of $ C^1 $-fiber bundle map, base-regularity of $ C^1 $ bundle map, and some extensions, are presented in \autoref{bundleII}, which can be discussed very analogously as before.
+For other types of uniform properties of a bundle map such as uniformly $ C^0 $ base-regularity of $ C^0 $ bundle map, base-regularity of $ C^1 $-fiber bundle map, base-regularity of $ C^1 $ bundle map, and some extensions, which can be discussed very analogously, see \autoref{bundleII}.